HebrewTools/Reader/README.md

 To run the web server locally, run `./runserver.sh`.
 It is distributed as a Docker app, so besides Docker you will not need to have anything installed.

+It may be that the LaTeX installation in the Docker image fails due to contemporaneous updates to the TeX Live registry.
+In that case, run `./runserver.sh` again later.

 ## Author &amp; License

 Copyright &copy; 2018&ndash;present Camil Staps.